CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-the-UI.md

 weight: 100
 toc: 4
 ---
-The NetQ UI is a web-based application.
-Logging in and logging out are simple and quick.
-Users working with a cloud deployment of NetQ can reset forgotten passwords.
+This page describes how to sign in and out of NetQ, and how to reset your password.

 ## Log In to NetQ